 - Panel efficiency

-The factors mentioned above will also determine the price you’ll pay for solar energy.
+The abovementioned factors will also determine the price of solar energy.

 How to Calculate the Number of Solar Panels You Need